 On a positive note, nearly a third of the women whose relationships were being affected by the economy say they are more committed to making their relationship work.
 They also reported that with less disposable income, they have learned to appreciate time at home together.

 • Keep money separate from the rest of your relationship.
-Dr. Bonnie Eaker Weil, author of Financial Fidelity, recommends having a financial discussion once a week.
+Bonnie Eaker Weil, PhD, author of Financial Fidelity, recommends having a financial discussion once a week.
 Have an agenda and keep the discussion to 10 minutes.
+This will help you avoid venting frustrations of your finances, which can increase negativity.

 • Make your relationship a priority.
-Don't let it play second fiddle to finances, work, or anything else.
+Don't place it second to finances, work, or anything else.
 Make a conscious decision to keep the lines of communication open, maintain intimacy, and support and enjoy each other.

 • Have fun.
-The recession can be draining, and many couples are falling victim to depression, anxiety, or the blame game.
+Financial stress can be draining, and many couples are falling victim to depression, anxiety, or the blame game.
 Find simple, cheap ways to have fun together, whether it's splashing around at a local pool with the kids, or getting a few videos from the local library and having a movie night.

 • Focus on solutions, not problems.
 You can get a bad case of tunnel vision by obsessing about what's wrong.
 Try to find at least three solutions for any problem you're facing.
 It broadens your perspective and makes you feel more positive and proactive, which will have ripple effects in your relationship.